Sitecore/Helix.Docs/helix/principles/configuration/definition-scope.rst

 multi-site, multi-tenant or multi-language.
 For example, by moving a configurable path from a Solution-wide configuration under
 <sitecore><settings> in the to the Sitecore <site> node in the
-web.config, can help make a feature site context specific - or by changing a setting fields Shared value can make a feature language context specific.
+web.config, one can help make a feature site context specific - or by changing the value of an Unversioned setting field, one can make a feature context language specific.

 Context-wide
 ^^^^^^^^^^^^